A new addition to the Welia Health family

 For Dahlquist and her husband, Marcus, there were no cascading pink or blue pieces of paper from a popped balloon at a gender-reveal party.
 The couple wanted a true gender reveal.

 “There aren’t many surprises in life,” opined Dahlquist.
 “And you don’t get this one very often, maybe only a time or two more.”
 So when Marcus announced, “It’s a girl!” it was “the best thing ever” for the new mom.
 He said it so loudly that nurses outside of the room heard him.

 Baby Kate’s 12:49 a.m. arrival capped a long day for the expectant parents.
-When Dahlquist woke up on July 23, she thought maybe her water had broke in the middle of the night.
+When Dahlquist woke up on July 23, she thought maybe her water had broken in the middle of the night.
 Unsure, she went into work figuring that she’d learn more at her scheduled 9 a.m. appointment with her physician, Dr. Ryan Gaalswyk.
-Dr. Gaalswyk is board certified in family medicine and emergency medicine, and has specialties in obstetrics and gynecology, women’s health, preventive medicine, and chronic disease management.
+Dr. Gaalswyk is board certified in family medicine and emergency medicine and has specialties in obstetrics and gynecology, women’s health, preventive medicine, and chronic disease management.

 ‘Leaving with a baby’

 At the appointment, Dr. Gaalswyk told her she’d be “leaving with a baby.”
 Her water had indeed broken, and the baby was preparing for the grand exit.
 Dahlquist was admitted and spent all of her labor at Welia Health.

 When Dahlquist reached about six centimeters dilation, she got an epidural, which helped her to relax.
 Throughout the evening, nurses checked her progress to determine whether or not it was time to push.

 For a while, labor progressed slowly, but then it was time to push.
 Dr. Gaalswyk was there for the entire hour and 40 minutes of pushing.